 Urethritis is inflammation (swelling and irritation) of the urethra.
 The urethra is the tube that carries urine from the body.

 Both bacteria and viruses may cause urethritis.
-The same bacteria that cause urinary tract infections (E. coli) and some sexually transmitted diseases (chlamydia, gonorrhea) can lead to urethritis.
-Viral causes of urethritis include herpes simplex virus and cytomegalovirus.
+Some of the bacteria that cause this condition include E coli, chlamydia, and gonorrhea.
+These bacteria also cause urinary tract infections (UTIs) and some sexually transmitted diseases.
+Viral causes are herpes simplex virus and cytomegalovirus.

 Other causes include:

 - Sensitivity to the chemicals used in spermicides, contraceptive jellies, or foams

 Sometimes the cause is unknown.